1990 Ford Mustang Overheating

 • 5,121 POSTS

-What year is this engine?
-If its a newer engine or at least an 89, I would test /replace the engine coolant temperature sensor first.
-Because a faulty one will cause the same symptoms, I don't want to see you get taken either, some of those guys are savages and will do anything for an extra buck or two
+what year is this engine? if its a newer engine or at least an 89, I would test /replace the engine coolant temperature sensor first. because a faulty one will cause the same symptoms, I don't want to see you get taken either, some of those guys are savages and will do anything for an extra buck or two

-Thursday, May 1st, 2008 AT 6:18 AM
+May 1, 2008 at 6:18 AM

 2CARPRO JACK